Learn How To Trade Options Like A Pro!

 Nowadays, we have so many tools freely available on the internet, and you don’t need to calculate them manually.
 In fact, NSE itself is providing Implied Volatility value in its option chain on the website.

 In the above image, You can see IV in the pink box.
-NSE option chain itself giving you the value of IV.
+NSE option chain itself gives us the value of IV.
 So no need to calculate it manually.
 Just go to NSE Option Chain and you will get the values.

 How to use IV in your trading decisions?